-16 Ways to Use Companion Planting to Control Pests
+16 Ways to Use Companion Planting for Natural Pest Control

 1. If your beans are struggling with Mexican Bean Larvae, try mixing in some marigold plants in your rows.
 Marigolds can help with a number of pests including cabbage worms and aphids.
 Sprinkle them throughout your garden!

 2. Interplant celery with your cauliflower to help repel the white cabbage butterfly.

 3. Planting cucumber with your corn is mutually beneficial.
 The cucumber plants will help keep the raccoons off of your corn, while the corn will help reduce wilt in your cucumbers.

 4. Plant radishes in your cucumber hills- just a couple- and leave them there all season.
 This will help protect your cucumbers against cucumber beetles.
 This also works with squash and melons that are attacked by the striped cucumber beetle.

 If you want to know more about companion planting with cucumbers, check out my article on The Best Cucumber Companion Plants for Your Garden.

 5. Growing beans among your eggplant will help repel the Colorado potato beetle.